Best B2B Accounting Software Shortlist

 - Predictive Analytics: Uses AI to forecast financial trends, helping businesses make proactive decisions.

-- Inventory Management: Keeps track of stock levels and reorders, which is crucial for businesses with physical products.
+- Inventory Management: Keeps track of stock levels and reorders, which is crucial for businesses with physical products (such as retail, pharmaceutical, or farm-based companies).

 - Security Safeguards: Protects sensitive financial data with encryption and access controls, ensuring compliance with data protection standards.